Skip to main content

 View the detailed fondamentals of the market at country level (graphs, tables, analysis) in the Peru energy report

-Peru Crude Oil Production
+Peru Oil Production & Consumption

-Oil production remained stable since 2021 (4.4 Mt in 2023), after a decrease of 26% in 2020.
-It has grown before by 4%/year between 2017 and 2019 after another drop by almost 30% between 2014 and 2016.
+Oil production has remained stable since 2021 (4.4 Mt in 2023), after a decrease of 26% in 2020.
+It grew by 4%/year between 2017 and 2019, after another drop of almost 30% between 2014 and 2016.

 The Nor-Peruano pipeline (854 km), with a capacity of 200 kb/d and which transports oil from Saramuro (Loreto) to the port of Bayovar (Piura), began operations in 2017 after one year of inactivity following damages inflicted by third parties in 2015.

-Interactive Chart Peru Crude Oil Production
+Interactive Chart Peru Crude Oil Production & Consumption

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data